zdy023/z-nixtools/README.md

 A+B: a+b.txt *
 A*B: a*b.txt *
 (A+B)*C: abc.txt *
+!(C): noc.txt *
 ```

 `A+B` will receive lines with either A tag or B tag. `A*B` will receive lines
 with both A and B tag.
 More complex logics and be used as well.
 For instance,
 `(A+B)*C` receives lines with C tag and one from A or B tags simultaneously.
+`!(C)` receives lines without C tag.
+Note that the parentheses after `!`
-Note that all the tags used in the expression should be one-character, and be
+operator cannot be ignored.
+Also note that all the tags used in the expression
-declared individually.
+should be one-character, and be declared individually.

 The channel declaration line will be ignored in output channels.